Configure a Scan Action

 The base path to prepend to imported files. |

-The name and/or version of the target component version bucket can be specified using the name
+The name and/or version of the target component version bucket can be specified using the name and version keys, respectively.

-(If only one of the keys is specified, the value of the other key inherits from the current component version descriptor).
+If only one of the keys is specified, the value of the other key inherits from the current component version descriptor.

 For example: